jaguardado123/3326-lab-17/README.md

 # Lab Assignment 17

-In this lab you will practice working with packages.
+In this lab you will practice working with **packages**.

 Unlike previous labs, your class has already been created for you.

 ## Let's get started!

 For this lab your **main() method** is in the Main class.
-For this lab you must create the new classes in their packet location.
+For this lab you must move the new classes to their designated file inside the package.

 Now let's begin!